American Heritage (magazine): History

 From 1947 to 1949 the American Association for State and Local History published a house organ, American Heritage: A Journal of Community History.
 In September 1949, AASLH launched the magazine with broader scope for the general public, but keeping certain features geared to educators and historical societies.

 In 1954, AASLH sold the magazine to a quartet of writers and editors from Time, Inc. including James Parton, Oliver Jensen, Joseph J. Thorndike and founding editor Bruce Catton, the Pulitzer Prize-winning historian of the Civil War.
 They formed the American Heritage Publishing Company and introduced the hardcover, 120-page advertising-free "magazine" with Volume 6, Number 1 in December 1954.
-Though, in essence, an entirely new magazine, the publishers kept the volume numbering because the previous incarnation had been indexed in the Reader's Guide to Periodical Literature.
+Though, in essence, an entirely new magazine, the publishers kept the volume numbering because the previous incarnation had been indexed in the Readers' Guide to Periodical Literature.
 Each year begins in December and continues through the following October, published every other month.
 For example, Volume XXV issues are December 1973, February 1974, April 1974, June 1974, August 1974, and October 1974.
 December 1974 begins Volume XXVI.

 Bruce Catton remained with the magazine for 25 years until his death in 1979 and published over 100 essays.
 He warned historians against "regarding the past so fondly we are unable to get it in proper focus, and we see virtues that were not there.”